skirtapaieo/development-101/rd/language/go/32-issues-go-vs-typescript.md

 ## 7] Accessing Struct Keys Dynamically

+### Reddit question

+7] Cannot access keys of struct dynamically using a variable which is so easy in typescript (also very securely as well due to powerful type system) and in GO one has to convert the struct to a map or use reflect boilerplate code just to access a key of a struct using a variable.

 ### How it is normally managed in Go
 Use the `reflect` package for dynamic field access, although it's considered non-idiomatic.